Startup Business Ideas for Students

 25. Moving Company

 If you ask people if they enjoy moving, most will answer with a firm “no.” That can make a moving company startup a potentially lucrative business idea.
+Not to mention, the industry has grown by 11.4% in 2022, meaning the demand for moving companies is increasing.
 You’ll need to hire a team and purchase a vehicle large enough to move furniture so this type of business has higher startup costs than other business ideas.
 But, that initial investment can pay off once you start booking jobs and generating positive reviews.

 26. Planner and Journal Business